sergiodxa/remix-utils/README.md

 ### useGlobalPendingState

-This hook lets you know if the global navigation, if one of any active fetchers is either loading or submitting, or the revalidator is running.
+This hook lets you know if the global navigation, if one of any active fetchers is either loading or submitting, or if the revalidator is running.

 ```ts
 import { useGlobalPendingState } from "remix-utils";